Must Have Guitar Effects Pedals for Beginners

-The other reason a guitar tuner pedal is a must-have is because it gives you an easy way to mute your signal whenever you need to.
+The other reason a guitar tuner pedal is a must-have is that it gives you an easy way to mute your signal whenever you need to.
 It might not sound like much, but most guitarists who perform live uses a tuner for this reason.
 Later on if you start performing live, it’s really handy to use a tuner to mute your sound as you need to.

 The guitar tuner I recommend is the PolyTune 2 Mini by TC Electronic.
-The reason this tuner is so good is because with a simple strum of your strings, you can instantly see which strings are out of tune.
+The reason this tuner is so good is that with a simple strum of your strings, you can instantly see which strings are out of tune.
 It’s quick and easy to use.

 There are plenty of tuners by other brands, but once you try out the PolyTune, trying something else feels like a step backwards.
 Plus it’s a tiny pedal so it won’t take up much floor space.

 Buying a guitar tuner pedal should be the first pedal you consider buying from this list.
 If you can’t afford more than one pedal, start with a tuner.